timmonfette1/Nebula-API/README.md

 It is a project done as part of my Capstone Project at Drexel University.

-This is a copy of the Nebula Backend System that I have written for the Project.
+This is a copy of the Nebula Backend System and REST API that I have written for the Project.

 It is currently written in Golang.
 I will update this with all major releases of the backend system code, it will not be up to date on minor releases.